Aerial Patroller – Geospatial Recorder

 Geospatial Multi-Channel Recorder

 The Aerial Patroller was designed specifically with the needs of aerial patrol and air work operators to record geo-tagged video from Multi-Sensor gimbals or fixed cameras.
-The Aerial Patroller can record two, three, or four: HDMI, 3G-SDI, HD-SDI, SD-SDI, or CVBS(NTSC/PAL) video streams in an easy to use black box form factor.
-The Aerial Patroller also offers features such as GPS automation, battery backup, and WiFi streaming making it one of the most versatile on the market.
+The Aerial Patroller can record two, three, or four: 3G-SDI, or HD-SDI, SD-SDI video streams in an easy to use black box form factor.
+It can also record HDMI/DVI and CVBS(NTSC/PAL) with a compact signal converter.
+The Aerial Patroller also offers features such as GPS logging and text overlay, JPEG snapshot and GPS waypoint triggers, GPS automation (with external automation module), and battery backup, making it the best value multi-channel airborne DVR on the market.
 The Aerial Patroller is a purpose built embedded platform, not a PC running software, offering unmatched reliability, ease of use, and no planned obsolescence.

 - Aerial Patrol, Air Work, Mapping